Lucan, Dublin: Local organisations and charities

-Pieta House is a charity which provides assistance to people experiencing depression and suicidal thoughts.
-It first opened, in Lucan, in 2006.

 Lucan Disability Action Group was established, in October 2000, to address the needs of people with disabilities in the Lucan area.

 Sport

 GAA

 Lucan has three Gaelic Athletic Association (GAA) teams.
 Lucan Sarsfields, the largest sports organisation in the town, was founded in 1886.
 Its grounds are located on the 12th Lock on the Grand Canal.
 Lucan Sarsfields were runners up on the 2013 Dublin Senior Hurling Championship final.
 Club members have included the former Dublin hurling captain Johnny McCaffrey.

 Westmanstown Gaels are also located in north Lucan at the Westmanstown Sports Centre, which has diversified from its roots as a leisure centre for the Garda Síochána.

 An Irish-language GAA club, Na Gaeil Óga CLG, started their juvenile structure in the area in September 2014 and is based in Gaelscoileanna and a Gaelcholáiste in the area, Gaelscoil Naomh Pádraig, Gaelscoil Eiscir Riada and Coláiste Cois Life.
 The majority of the club's adult teams play in St Catherine's Park.